schow6272003/peer_street_challenge/readme.md

-# PeerStreet Population Estimate API Challenge
 This repository contains code base to implement the population estimate API challenge given by PeerStreet.
-A Restful API is built on Node.js and a gem is created to act as Ruby client to access the API.
+A Restful API is built on Node.js and a Ruby gem is created to act as Ruby client to access the API.
 Also, I built a demo site with React + Rails to showcase the practice application of the API.

 <details>
 <summary>PeerStreet Coding Challenge</summary>